beyarkay/masters-thesis/src/03_lit_review.md

 keyboard.
 The authors did not describe how the gestures were recognised nor exactly what gestures were performed.

-#### 2007
+#### 2007 {#ssss:glove-based-2000s-2007}

-@mitraGestureRecognitionSurvey2007 surveyed both glove- and vision-based gesture recognition, however the vision-based portion of the survey will be discussed in Section \ref{vision-based-systems}.
+@mitraGestureRecognitionSurvey2007 surveyed both glove- and vision-based gesture recognition, however the vision-based portion of the survey will be discussed in subsection \ref{ssss:vision-based-2000s-2007}.
 Mitra notes that statistical modelling techniques (PCA, HMMs, Kalman filters, particle filtering, condensation algorithms, Dynamic Time Warping [@myersComparativeStudySeveral1981], Neural Networks) are often employed, but that Finite State Machines have also been used effectively.
 Mitra also notes that sign language recognition is the subject of a lot of research.